andii1701/tetris-bane/README.md

 # Tetris Bane

-_You'll yern for the regular tetris blocks._
+_You'll yearn for the regular tetris blocks._

 **Tetris Bane** A Tetris clone with a deliberately frustrating set of blocks.
 There's also a classic mode for the purists and even a chill mode!